 7. Insurance coverage

+My general approach is to self-insure affordable risks — no AppleCare, extended car and appliance warranties, car rental insurance, long-term care insurance, nor life insurance.
+I violate this rule occasionally such as travel insurance for a trip during COVID and catastrophic pet insurance for our dogs.

 For my auto and homeowner’s insurance, I opt for high deductibles.
-My general approach is to self-insure against affordable risks — no AppleCare for my tech, car rental insurance, long-term care insurance, nor life insurance.
-I violate this rule occasionally such as travel insurance for a trip during the height of COVID and pet insurance for our dog.

-For my auto and home, I have an umbrella liability policy that provides additional catastrophic coverage beyond the basic policies.
+I also have an umbrella liability policy that provides additional catastrophic coverage beyond the basic policies.

 8. Low-cost index funds